Download MP3 Audio Track

 “No man is justified in doing evil on the ground of expediency” (Theodore Roosevelt).

-THE WORD “EXPEDIENCY” IS UNUSUAL IN THAT IT’S OFTEN USED IN TWO DIFFERENT SENSES, ONE NEGATIVE AND THE OTHER POSITIVE.
-In addition to their denotation, or explicit meaning, many words also have a connotation, a more indirect meaning consisting of a positive or negative aura or atmosphere that surrounds the words.
+The word “expediency” is unusual in that it’s often used in two different senses, one negative and the other positive.
+In addition to their denotation or explicit meaning, many words also have a connotation, a more indirect meaning consisting of a positive or negative aura or atmosphere that surrounds them.
 “Expediency” has two basic meanings, but these two meanings have two different connotations.
-One is negative, and the other is positive.
+One is negative while the other is positive.

 The first meaning of “expedient” is “serving to promote one’s interests,” and this meaning does not give us a good feeling.
 This kind of expediency is the kind that we associate (whether rightly or wrongly) with politicians.
 Pontius Pilate, for example, apparently decided to go ahead and have Jesus of Nazareth executed because it was politically expedient.
 But as Theodore Roosevelt argued, “No man is justified in doing evil on the ground of expediency.”
-And with regard to this kind of expediency, William Morley Punshon summed it all up this way: “Cowardice asks, Is it safe?
+With regard to this kind of expediency, William Morley Punshon summed it up like this: “Cowardice asks, Is it safe?
 Expediency asks, Is it politic?
 Vanity asks, Is it popular?
 Conscience asks, Is it right?”

-But the second meaning is “appropriate to a particular end or purpose,” and this meaning not only has a positive connotation, but it contains an idea that’s quite valuable for us to think about.
+But the second meaning is “appropriate to a particular end or purpose,” and this meaning not only has a positive connotation, but it also contains an idea that’s quite valuable for us to think about.
 Used this way, the word “expedient” means that which is “fitting, proper, beneficial, or helpful.”
-And in this sense, we ought to consider the expediency of every action that we contemplate engaging in.
-Whatever the decision, the crucial question for an honorable person is not simply “Is this permissible from a legal standpoint?” but more important, “Will this help?
-Will it do good?
-Is this the very best thing that I can do?”
+And in this sense, we ought to consider the expediency of every action that we consider engaging in.
+With any decision, the crucial question for an honorable person is not simply “Is this permissible from a legal standpoint?” but more importantly, “Will this help others?
+Will the outcome be profitable?”

 Laws are important, and we can’t do without them.
 But laws are no more than a minimum standard for us to go by — within the law, we must also be concerned with what is expedient.
-The fellow who is willing to do “anything the law allows” is not the fellow you want for a next-door neighbor.
+The fellow who is willing to do “anything the law allows” is not the person you want for a next-door neighbor.
 But our neighbor shouldn’t have that kind of neighbor either.
-So we’ve always got to ask, “Is this beneficial?”
+So we’ve always got to ask, “Is what I’m about to do beneficial?
+Will it be a blessing to those around me?”

 Gary Henry – WordPoints.com + AreYouaChristian.com